WolframSegler/LTV_Economy/data/config/industry_config_doc.md

 * `InputsPerUnitOutput`: Map\<String, Float>.
 Flat input amounts required per output unit.
 Scales with market/population if `scaleWithMarketSize = true`.
 Can include abstract inputs.
 * `ifMarketCondsAllFalse` / `ifMarketCondsAllTrue`: Lists of conditions affecting output; used to enable/disable production under specific market conditions.
 * `scaleWithMarketSize`: Boolean.
 If true, output and consumption scales proportionally to market size.
+* `marketScaleBase`: Float.
+Determines the per-market-size scaling factor for this output when `scaleWithMarketSize = true`.
 * `usesWorkers`: Boolean.
 Determines if labor calculations (RoVC, LPV\_day) are applied.
 * `workerAssignableLimit`: Limits the ratio of globally available workers that can be assigned.
 * `isAbstract`: Boolean.
 Indicates the output is **not physically produced**; used for accounting and value input only.